How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 It evens out the sweetness of the berries and gives this crumble unforgettable flavors.

 So, use lemons or lime juice to make the berries taste even.
+Adding lemon zest will enhance the flavors of this dish.

 Making this blueberry crumble vegan